 "; _cf_contextpath=""; _cf_ajaxscriptsrc="/cfthorscripts/ajax"; _cf_jsonprefix='//'; _cf_websocket_port=8578; _cf_flash_policy_port=1244; _cf_clientid='DE9720F528C77E6C87B235A15EC0B06A';/* ]]> */

 N-BK7 Plano-Convex Lenses (Uncoated)

 These uncoated Plano-Convex Lenses are fabricated from RoHS-compliant N-BK7 glass.
 N-BK7 is typically chosen whenever the additional benefits of UV fused silica (i.e., good transmission further into the UV and a lower coefficient of thermal expansion) are not necessary.
 They have a positive focal length and near-best-form shape for infinite and finite conjugate applications.

-Plano-convex lenses can focus a collimated beam to the back focus or collimate light from a point source.
+Plano-convex lenses can focus a collimated beam or collimate light from a point source.
 To minimize the introduction of spherical aberration, a collimated light source should be incident on the curved surface of the lens when being focused and a point light source should be incident on the planar surface when being collimated.